malaise/ada/README.txt

      jobs).
 Tough algo.

 Lapeau (2d)::
-     A patience games with 13 rows of 4 cards each.
+     A patience game with 13 rows of 4 cards each.

 Lem (2d)::
      Game: land the LEM on the moon.